-Overtime, it is possible for a human to learn control over their transformations, but, much like Dr. Jekyll/ Mr. Hyde, the beast emerges, usually in a stressful situation or through influence of the moon or certain spell chants.
+Over time, it is possible for a human to learn control over their transformations, but, much like Dr. Jekyll/ Mr. Hyde, the beast emerges, usually in a stressful situation or through influence of the moon or even certain spell chants.

-Super Strength- Werewolves have incredible physical strength, strength on par with that of vampires even, alpha were's or pure blooded were's can shake the earth with brute force.
+- Super Strength: Werewolves have incredible physical strength, on par with that of vampires even.
+Alpha werewolves or pure blooded ones can shake the earth with brute force.

-Enhanced Senses- Were's have incredibly heightened senses ranging to enhanced sight, hearing, taste, touch and smell.
-Being able to track down their prey from miles away with ease.
+- Enhanced Senses: Werewolves have incredibly heightened senses, such as enhanced sight, hearing, taste, touch and smell.
+They are able to track down their prey from miles away with ease.

-Regeneration- Lycanthrope's are capable of regrowing and regenerating form the gravest of injuries dealt to them in mere moments. able to heal from minor wounds like cuts, scrapes or bruises in seconds and even major wounds like lacerations, missing limbs, crushed bones and destroyed organs in mere moments.
+- Regeneration: Werewolves are capable of regrowing and regenerating from the gravest of injuries dealt to them in mere moments.
+They're able to heal from minor wounds like cuts, scrapes or bruises in seconds and even major wounds like lacerations, missing limbs, crushed bones and destroyed organs in minutes.

-Endurance- on top of healing and strength were's are incredibly resilient able to stand up to high caliber fire arms or heavy hitting blows from inhumanly strong impacts with ease.
+- Endurance: On top of enhanced healing and strength, werewolves are incredibly resilient, able to stand up to high caliber firearms or heavy blows from inhumanly strong impacts with ease.

-Claws and fangs- Lycans also have pronounced canines within their snouts and retractable claws which reach as long as two to three inches.
-Were's are easily able to rend most substances with their tooth & claw fighting style like wood, stone, steel and most easily human flesh with little effort.
+- Claws & Fangs: Werewolves also have pronounced canines within their snouts and retractable claws in their hands and feet which reach as long as two to three inches.
+They are easily able to rend most substances with their tooth-and-claw fighting style - like wood, stone, steel and most easily human flesh with little effort.

-Silver- Throughout common folklore silver is said to be toxic to werewolves, so much so that it will cause burning of the tissue.
-A silver bullet straight through the heart or head of a Lycanthrope is lethal.
+- Silver: Throughout common folklore, silver is said to be toxic to werewolves, so much so that it will burn their flesh on contact.
+A silver bullet straight through the heart or head of a werewolf is lethal.

-Wolfsbane- In some folklore wolfsbane is said to cause lycanthrophy in other stories it cures the curse and in other cases it is described as highly toxic to werewolves.
+- Wolfsbane: In some folklore, wolfsbane is said to induce a werewolf's transformation, in other stories it cures the curse, and yet in other cases it is described as highly toxic to werewolves.

-Lunar Cycle- A common belief throughout all folklore and myth is that all werewolves are forced to shift during the cycle of the full moon, to some this is a gift, others a curse.
+- Lunar Cycle: A common belief throughout all folklore and myth is that all werewolves are forced to shift during the cycle of the full moon.
+To some this is a gift, to others a curse.

-Mountain Ash - Old superstition stating that no house was safe unless under the shade of a mountain ash.
-Exhibits control over werewolves who seeks to harm people.
+- Mountain Ash: There is an old superstition stating that no house was safe unless under the shade of a mountain ash, exhibiting control over werewolves who seek to harm people.